Keto Chicken Lombardy (Creamy, Low-Carb & Family-Friendly Dinner)

 Can I make Chicken Lombardy ahead of time?

-Doesn’t that look amazing?
-I never imagined I would love this Keto Chicken Lombardy as much as I do, but it tastes restaurant quality without all the effort.
+This dish is comforting, filling, and simple enough for busy nights.
+I never imagined I would love this Keto Chicken Lombardy as much as I do, but it tastes restaurant-quality without all the effort.

 What do I serve with it?